peterhan91/diffchest/README.md

 **PadChest: 256 $\times$ 256**

-We only trained the DiffChest due to high computation cost.
+We only trained the DiffChest due to the high computation cost.
 This requires 3x 3090s.
 ```
 python run_padchest.py